dzlab/dzlab.github.io/_posts/2025-08-10-design-document-anatomy.md

 This section addresses the operational realities of running a system in production.

 *   **Security**: How does the design prevent common vulnerabilities (e.g., OWASP Top 10)?
 How is data encrypted at rest and in transit?
 What are the authentication and authorization strategies?
+*   **Data Privacy**: Does this design handle user data?
+If so, what personally identifiable information (PII) is stored, and how are we protecting it, managing user consent, and complying with regulations like GDPR or CCPA?
 *   **Scalability and Performance**: What are the expected load and performance targets (e.g., RPM, latency)?
 How will the system scale?
 *   **Reliability and Availability**: What are the SLOs (Service Level Objectives)?
 How does the design handle failures?
 Is there a disaster recovery plan?
 *   **Testability**: How will the system be tested?
 Describe the strategy for unit, integration, and end-to-end testing.